Benchmarking¶

 Manipulation O3DE¶

-- Follow setup from Manipulation demo Setup
+- Follow the main setup Basic Setup and setup from Manipulation demo Setup

 -

-python src/rai_bench/rai_bench/examples/manipulation_o3de.py --model-name <your-model> --vendor <your-vendor> --o3de-config-path <path/to/your/config> --levels <trivial, easy>
+python src/rai_bench/rai_bench/examples/manipulation_o3de.py --model-name qwen2.5:7b --vendor ollama --levels trivial

 Warning